Albin-Nykvist/godot_2d_shooter/README.md

 # 🩸 Godot 2d shooter

-A Vampire Survivors–inspired 2D roguelike shooter made with Godot & GDScript
+A Vampire Survivors–inspired 2D roguelike shooter made with Godot

 ## 🎮 Overview

 You are a flower who is really good at throwing stuff.

-Survive as long as you can, gather coins, upgrade your abilities, and see how long you can survive.
+Defeat enemies, gather coins, upgrade your abilities, and see how long you can survive.
 ## ⚔️ Core Gameplay

 Pick up and throw objects at enemies – the central mechanic.